 - Post-refractive surgery (i.e. LASIK, PRK)

-Dr. Stephen Carr and Dr. Evan Tirado and the caring and knowledgeable staff at The Scleral Lens and Keratoconus Center at EyeCare Associates provide advanced custom contact lens fitting for even the most hard-to-fit-patients.
+our team of eye doctors and the caring and knowledgeable staff at EyeCare Associates provide advanced custom contact lens fitting for even the most hard-to-fit-patients.

 Does Insurance Cover Scleral Lenses?